Prince Harry meets African leaders in London

-Harry said on Sunday that there was no option but for him and his American wife Meghan to step back from their royal roles in a deal with his grandmother Queen Elizabeth and senior Windsors that would allow them a more independent future.
+Harry said on Sunday that there was no option but for him and his American wife Meghan to step back from their royal roles in a deal with his grandmother Queen Elizabeth and senior members of the family that would allow them a more independent future.

+Asked during a visit to a hospice on Monday whether she would miss Harry and Meghan, the prince’s step-mother Camilla responded “of course”.

 The new arrangement, which will see them split their time between Britain and North America where they will be mainly based, is due to come into effect in the Spring of this year.